-Hayley Gorenberg is the Deputy Legal Director for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the rights of lesbians, gay men, bisexuals, transgender people and people affected by HIV.
+Hayley Gorenberg is the Deputy Legal Director and General Counsel for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the rights of lesbians, gay men, bisexuals, transgender people and people affected by HIV.

 Gorenberg advocates, writes and speaks widely on cutting-edge issues, including the rights of young people in schools and the need to dismantle the school-to-prison pipeline, the rights of transgender people, hate crimes and the laws that apply to them, relationship rights for same-sex couples, workplace fairness and HIV-related issues.
 Her work has been featured in the New York Times, USA Today, wire services such as the Associated Press, Salon.com and the Huffington Post.
 She has appeared as a commentator and featured guest on Talk of the Nation, On Point, The Takeaway, MSNBC and Fox News.

 Gorenberg was a founding co-chair of the American Bar Association's Civil Rights Litigation Committee, and has been appointed to the Advisory Council for the Program in Gender and Sexuality Studies at Princeton University.

 She has chaired the Special Committee on AIDS for the Association of the Bar of the City of New York, and served on the ABCNY's Bioethics Committee.
 She also served as a Wasserstein Public Interest Fellow at Harvard School of Law.

 Gorenberg graduated with honors from Princeton University.
 She earned her law degree from New York University School of Law, where she received the National Association of Women Lawyers Award.